aog05/Raylib-and-Flecs-Template/README.md

 Run the program with: `bake run`.

-If you ever want to make a new project, all you have to do is repeat step this step.
+If you ever want to make a new project, all you have to do is repeat this step.

 ## Build for Web